 Florida Workers’ Compensation And Neck Or Back Injury

-Neck and back pain are two of the most common workers’ compensation (WC) injuries.
+Neck and back pain are two of the most common Florida workers’ compensation (WC) injuries.
 Last year, in Florida, over 7,500 workers sustained a back injury and another 900 sustained a neck injury.
 The average medical cost for back injuries was almost $7,500 and the average medical cost for neck injuries was over $10,000.

 Employees with valid workers’ compensation claims are entitled to payment of all medical, surgical, and hospital costs related to treating the work injury.
 This includes doctor bills, hospital bills, medicines, medical and surgical supplies, and crutches, walkers or wheelchairs.
 Workers’ compensation employees also are entitled to compensation for lost time and travel expenses related to getting to the ordered treatments or examinations.

 In order to get the best medical care for your worker’s compensation injury, it is important to remember your ABC’s– (A) Ask your doctor questions; (B) Be prepared for your appointments by making lists of issues and concerns; and (C) Communicate your needs, wishes and fears to your doctor.